Skip to main content

 • Keep makeup soft and natural

-• Use subtle eyeliner to define your eyes
+• Use light eyeliner to define your eyes

 • Choose a brighter lip colour for contrast